-The most standard resolutions are 360p, 480p, 720p, 1080p, and most recently, 4K.
+The most standard resolutions are 360p, 480p, 720p, 1080p, and most recently, 2K and 4K.
 And as for frame rates, 30fps and 60fps are the most common ones, with 120p being on the rise during the last recent years.
 There are varying combinations of picture resolution and frame rates among the webcams on the market since each is designed for different purposes and is suitable for various people in different situations and conditions.

 For instance, most video calls over Skype, ZOOM, and other collaboration software applications stream in 720p video, so a webcam that supports such quality suffices for this particular purpose.
-Logitech C270 is a decent option with great value for these types of business purposes.
+The Rapoo C260 is a decent option with great value for these types of business purposes.
 Full-HD 1080p resolution, on the other hand, is usually used for recording professional-looking presentations and many other business areas in which having good quality is more important.
 Logitech C920 is probably one of the best full-HD webcams at 1080p resolution.

-The frame rate is most important for video game streamers who play fast-paced action games, in which having smooth-looking footage is essential.
-In these cases, 720p resolution at 60fps is preferred.
-However, YouTube content creators who stand in front of the camera and talk to their audience might prefer 1080p picture quality at 30fps.
-For these purposes, a webcam such as Logitech C922x Pro Stream is a perfect option since it can be set at both 720p at 60fps and 1080p at 30fps.
+The frame rate is most important for video game streamers, for whom smooth-looking footage is essential.
+In these cases, 720 resolution at 60fps webcam footage is preferred.
+However, YouTube content creators who do not anticipate a lot of movement in front of the camera might prefer 2K picture quality at 30fps.
+For these purposes, the Rapoo C280 is one of the best professional webcam options.

 Even though most individuals nowadays might have a separate headset, many webcams come with a built-in microphone.
 These types of webcams have their pros and cons, which is why you need to consider a few things about their built-in microphones before making your purchase.